-8.2.1 CRITICAL DATA ASSET IDENTIFICATION PROCESS
+8.2.1 Critical Data Asset Identification Process

 Identifying critical data assets identifies important data and corresponding metadata and reduces the risk of overlooked or missing data in the metadata repository.
 The process will use a top down approach to identify critical data assets first and subsequently review successively lower levels of data.
 A goal of critical data asset identification is to eliminate small, insignificant differences between divisions, departments, or groups and align on a common metadata definition through consensus of data stakeholders.
-As the Agency matures in metadata management processes and repository comprehensiveness, the scope of the metadata repository should be extended to include those partners, organizations, and agencies that AHCA does business with on a regular basis.
+As the Agency matures in metadata management processes and repository comprehensiveness, the scope of the metadata repository should be extended to include those partners, organizations, and agencies that the Agency does business with on a regular basis.
 This extension should only be considered once the metadata repository process and content are robust from an internal Agency standpoint.